brentley/ldapProfile/README.md

 ldapprofile.sh
 --------------
-This script adds the output of getldapprofile to the existing environment.
+This script adds the output of ldapcat to the existing environment.
 Deploy this to /etc/profile.d/

 otherfiles.sh
 --------------